MaxRStevens1/demo-project/README.md

 Download and run the jar file, no further set up needed!

 # Tips
-Welcome to a graphical, pathfinding, and gui demo.
+Welcome to an infinite level generation demo.

 Move around using a computer numpad or arrowkeys

-If your key presses are not registering, try clicking on the panel or pressing shift-tab
+If your key presses are not registering, try clicking on the panel and pressing shift-tab

 Movement is 8 directional, but there is no issue if you are using arrow keys